 The last few years I have been trying to learn all the southern favorites that my husband grew up on.
 As they say, the way to your man’s heart is through his stomach.
 I can vouch for that big time, it’s been working great for the last 7 years or so.

 Like so many holiday side dishes, it’s pretty quick and simple to put together.
-All you have to do is cook the yellow squash a little, make the cream sauce, marry them together in your casserole dish, put on a crumbly topping and bake it.
-Sound easy?
 First, a few tips to ensure you end up with a mighty tasty dish on your table:

-Tip #1: It’s very important to get as much liquid out of the squash during the initial cooking as possible to prevent a watery casserole.
-Remember, these squash have a very high water content, so when you sauteé them discard the liquid from the pan.
-To make sure most of it is gone, rest the sauteéd squash in a colander for 10 minutes to drain out any remaining liquid.
+Tip #1: It’s very important to get as much liquid out of the squash during the initial cooking as possible, to prevent a watery casserole.
+Remember, these squash have a very high water content, so when you sauté them discard the liquid from the pan.
+To make sure most of it is gone, rest the sautéed squash in a colander for 10 minutes to drain out any remaining liquid.

 Tip #2: Slice your squash evenly and don’t overcook it.
 Avoid browning them.
 You just need to make them a little bit soft, otherwise you may end up with a mushy casserole.